ychunhui/refarch-cognitive-analytics/docs/code.md

 ### Main Components
 As traditional Angular 5 app, you need:
 *  a `main.ts` script to declare and bootstrap your application.
 * a `app.module.ts` to declare all the components of the application and the URL routes declaration.
 Those routes are internal to the web browser.
 They are protected by a guard mechanism to avoid unlogged person to access some private pages.
-The following code declares three routes for the three main features of this application: display the main top navigation page, the customer page to access account, and the itSupport to access the chat bot user interface.
-The AuthGard assess if the user is known and logged, if not it is routed to the login page.
+The following code declares four routes for the four main features of this application: display the main top navigation page, the customer page to access account, and the itSupport to access the chat bot user interface.
+The AuthGard component assesses if the user is known and logged, if not he/she is routed to the login page.
  ```
  const routes: Routes = [
    { path: 'home', component: HomeComponent,canActivate: [AuthGuard]},